LTS-VVE/ReliaChat/README.md

-# IMPORTANT WEB NOTICE:

-Dear ReliaChat Users,

-We want to inform you that our website will temporarily operate without an SSL certificate starting soon, as we work to renew it.
-During this short period, your browser may display a security warning when accessing ReliaChat.
-Please rest assured that no data or functionality will be compromised—this is purely a technical renewal process.

-We apologize for any inconvenience and appreciate your patience.
-Our team is prioritizing a swift resolution to restore full security.
-Thank you for trusting ReliaChat!

-— The ReliaChat Team

 # <p align="center">ReliaChat AI Innovations App (Source-Code)</p>
 > [!IMPORTANT]
 > This project is under the GNU AFFERO GENERAL PUBLIC LICENSE v3.<br>